£10,000 for ill health caused by a faulty pacemaker

-The Claimant already suffered from severe heart damage.
+The claimant already suffered from severe heart damage.
 His life expectancy was estimated at 5 years.
 For two of these years he was made to feel unwell and unable to enjoy life fully.

 It was alleged that the hospital was negligent insofar as the hospital failed to check the pacemaker before discharging the Client after surgery.

 The faults were not identified or corrected in a timely fashion.
-The Claimant maintained these failures amounted to care below a reasonable standard.
+The claimant maintained these failures amounted to care below a reasonable standard.

-The Claimant had a reduced life expectancy as a result of previous heart disease.
+The claimant had a reduced life expectancy as a result of previous heart disease.
 His ability to enjoy life had been severely restricted by the faulty pacemaker.

 Conclusion and settlement

-Lliability was admitted and the matter settled without progressing to Court.
+Liability was admitted and the matter settled without progressing to Court.

 Compensation of £10,000 was accepted by way of an out of Court settlement.